Insider Trading Policy

 Trading in the securities of Hormel Foods while you are aware of nonpublic information does not violate the securities laws or this policy unless the information is “material”.
 For this purpose material information is defined as any information, either positive or negative, for which there is a substantial likelihood that a reasonable investor would consider such information to be important in making an investment decision regarding the purchase or sale of Hormel Foods securities.
 It should be emphasized that materiality will be judged with the benefit of hindsight when it is too late to undo the decision.
 While it is not practical to precisely predict what information will be “material” the following should, as a rule, be treated as material:

 Inside information simply means information that has not yet been generally made available to the investing public.
 Once material nonpublic information has been disclosed to the general public it loses its character as inside information.
 For this purpose, effective public disclosure requires that the information be widely available for a sufficient period of time (generally two business days must elapse) to give the markets enough time to digest the information.
-This requirement is satisfied if dissemination of inside information is made to the wire service through a press release, national news services or national newspapers or disclosed through a public filing with the U.S. Securities and Exchange Commission (“SEC”) (Form 10-Q, Form 10-K or Form 8-K).
+This requirement is satisfied if dissemination of inside information is made through a press release, national news services or national newspapers or disclosed through a public filing with the U.S. Securities and Exchange Commission (“SEC”) (Form 10-Q, Form 10-K or Form 8-K).

 PROHIBITION ON PLEDGING